Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 📖 Read the analysis →Black Mask

-The Crime Lord
+The Crime Emperor

 Roman Sionis, a sadistic criminal whose face is permanently hidden behind a black mask.
 One of the most brutal crime lords in the gallery.
 Portrayed by Ewan McGregor in Birds of Prey 2020.